dialex/start-testing/docs/tools/note-taking.md

 ### How do we use the notes after the tests?

 There are some common steps we all go through.
 First, we go through the notes to categorise the information by participants and task.
 Secondly, we analyse the findings, either by comparing notes from differing sessions and finding the common issues or extracting the key points.
 Lastly, we use the notes as a reference during writing reports or debriefing with the clients.
 There are endless ways for taking notes in user testing sessions.
 It's important to try out different methods and find what works for you and the project at hand.
 For the moment, I have settled with Evernote on my iPad and highlighting the most important points after each session.
-If you want to learn more about user testing, we have a training course

-dedicated to the subject

-.
-User testing is also one of our

-core services

- as a consultancy, so if you don't feel up to the task, get us involved!